mserlin/ShellNumerics/README.md

 I slowly and incrementally increase the load, introduced by increasing $\delta$, until the a solution cannot be found.
 The largest load for which a stable solution can be found is a good approximation of the buckling load when the step size is small.

-The code is written in python and uses Intel's Parallel Direct Sparse Solver Interface (PARDISO) to solve sparse matrices whenever required.
+The code is written in python 3 and uses Intel's Parallel Direct Sparse Solver Interface (PARDISO) to solve sparse matrices whenever required.
+Scripting is achieved throught he use of jupyter notebooks.
+Analytical computation of the Jacobian is sped up through the use of Cython.